SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: August

-Learn More: Visit the Outside Lands page to learn more
+Learn More: Visit my Outside Lands page to learn more

 7. Hardly Strictly Bluegrass

-Another large popular San Francisco music festival is Hardly Strictly Bluegrass in Golden Gate Park each year.
-Thanks to the late founder Warren Hellman, the event is totally free, and draws some of the biggest names in the genre.
+Thanks to the late founder, Warren Hellman, the event is totally free and draws some of the biggest names in the genre.

 Since it's free to get in, I recommend arriving very early to get a great spot for the shows, which take place on various stages in the park.